ktaythinkful/js-dev-final-capstone-starter-whack-a-mole/README.md

-# Web Development Certificate Capstone: Whack-a-Mole!
+# Web Development Certificate Capstone: Whack-a-Mole (Now: Squish-a-Bug)!

 A local game development studio has decided to create a new game that's based on Whack-A-Mole.
 If you've ever been to an arcade, you have probably seen or played Whack-A-Mole.
 It's a game in which a player uses a mallet to hit toy moles, which appear at random, back into their holes.